gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

      determine the state of user messages.
 No such restriction exists in DTLS in SCTP.

-   * By using the CRYPTO chunk that is acting on SCTP packet level instead of user messages the consideration for extensions are quite different.
+   * By using the DTLS chunk that is acting on SCTP packet level instead of user messages the consideration for extensions are quite different.
 Only extensions that would affect the common header or how packets are formed would interact with this